 - They reduce the pressure on the individual implants in the bone and instead spreads this across the bridge

-- The abutment which is attached to the implant to provide a stable foundation for the prosthetic bridge appliance to attach to
+- The abutment – Attached to the implant to provide a stable foundation for the prosthetic bridge appliance to attach to

-- The restoration which is the bridge itself, and is attached to the abutments to complete the procedure
+- The restoration – The bridge itself, which is attached to the abutments to complete the procedure

 Generally healing from dental implant treatment can take anywhere from 3-6 months, depending on the complexity of your case.
 If a bone graft is required (for those who do not have enough jawbone to hold the implant in place), treatment duration will take longer as the jaw will first need to heal prior to an implant being placed.